buntman/FlowerShop-Old/README.md

-# Rizza FlowerShop Web and Mobile Application
+# Flower Shop Web and Mobile Application
-A web and mobile application for Rizza FlowerShop.

 # About the Project
-The Rizza FlowerShop Web and Mobile Application is a comprehensive inventory and order management system designed to streamline operations for Rizza FlowerShop.
-It features a web-based platform for admins and designers to efficiently manage inventory and orders, while the mobile application enables seamless order tracking and customer interaction, ensuring a smooth and convenient shopping experience.
+The Flower Shop Web and Mobile Application is a complete solution for managing inventory and customer orders.
+The web-based platform is designed for admins and designers to efficiently track inventory, manage product listings, and process orders, ensuring smooth business operations.
+Meanwhile, the mobile application provides customers with a seamless shopping experience, allowing them to browse products, place orders, and track their purchases in real time.